sannjayy/nested-categories-in-django/README.md

 - Categories may have their subcategories, and subcategories may also have subcategories.

-# The Task is Building a RESTful APIs from Scratch using scratch using a Python
+## The Task is Building a RESTful APIs from Scratch using scratch using Python

 - The Entities are "Category" and "Product".
 - The Category can have multiple child categories.